-- Door pull-up bar – This type of pull up bar is an excellent option if you have access to your door frame, but it doesn’t require much space.
+- Door pull-up bar – This type of pull up bar does not require much space.
+It is an excellent option if you have access to your door frame.
 Simply attach one end of the bar to your doorway and place a weight on top for resistance.

 - Wall-mounted pull-up bar — If you have some horizontal space in your home gym that isn’t occupied by furniture or other equipment, this is an excellent option for building a practical pull-up bar at home!
 Your wall can be used as the backrest and handles for any combination exercises — from chin-ups and pull-ups to leg raises and inverted rows (if desired).

 - Doorway-mounted pull-up bar — It is slightly different from the door pull-up bar as it is mounted outside the doorway, whereas the former is mounted in the doorway.
 This pull up bar style helps you save space and work out in the enclosed doorway.
 Just attach one end securely against any door frame around 30 inches wide, then slide off onto the top surface whenever needed without disturbing anyone nearby.